Copy protection techniques

 messages used for the capture.

-ArtistScope's CopySafe incorporates plugin interaction with
+CopySafe Web incorporates plugin interaction with

 Java encryption and Domain Lock to provide a completely